What type is best for you?

 The main plus of this machine is that it is easy to use and great if you are just a hobbyist who enjoys making embroidery items for friends and family.

 However, this type of machine is not the most efficient if you sew as a source of income.
 Let me explain what I mean.
-Let’s say you decide to start sewing to earn extra income or as your main source of income.
-You’ll find yourself having to embroider several of the same patterns.
-You’ll have to change threads each time you come to a new color stop.
-You’ll waste a lot of time doing this and will only complete a few projects.
+Let’s say you decide to start sewing to earn extra income or as your primary source of income.
+You’ll find yourself having to embroider several of the same patterns and have to change threads each time you come to a new color stop.
+This is not an efficient way to work on embroidery projects.

 Another drawback to this type of machine is that there are limitations if you want to hoop ready-made accessories and garments.
-Take the pocket of tote bag for example.
-If you want to embroider the pocket, you’ll most likely have to remove the pocket, embroider it and sew it back onto the bag.
+Take the pocket of a tote bag, for example.
+If you’re going to embroider the pocket, you’ll most likely have to remove it, embroider it and sew it back onto the bag.
 This is because of the flatness of the machine’s bed and limitations on the hoop.
 You’ll agree that this is not the most efficient way to work.

 If you only sew for a few people, then this type of embroidery machine is best for you.
 However, if you want to embroider and earn an income from it, this is not your best option.
-You’ll need a multi-needle embroidery machine.
+You’ll need a multi-needle option.

-For those of you who run a sewing business from home or are serious hobbyists and crafters, a multi-needle embroidery machine greatly increases the bars for what you can do.
+For those who run a sewing business from home or are serious hobbyists and crafters, a multi-needle is a game-changer.
 This type of machine is a perfect tool to have for anyone who wants to complete larger projects in a faster time.

 You’ll often find 2 points of hoop attachment on a multi-needle embroidery machine.
-It often has larger hoop sizes ranging from 4 x 4 inches to 14 x 14 inches.
-You can expect speeds between 400 to 1000 stitches per minute and much higher speeds for heavy duty models.
+It usually has larger hoop sizes ranging from 4 x 4 inches to 14 x 14 inches.
+You can expect speeds between 400 to 1000 stitches per minute and much higher speeds for heavy-duty models.

-The main advantage of this type of machine is that it finishes multi-colored embroidery patterns faster, easier and with a greater degree is precision than single-needle machines.
+The main advantage of this type of machine is that it finishes multi-colored embroidery patterns faster, easier, and with a higher degree of precision than single-needle machines.

-This machine also comes with extra add-ons that allow you to add extra hoops which make it easier to embroider on the pockets of apparels and bags, the leg of a pair of pants, sleeve etc. And you won’t have to destroy any seams to achieve this.
+This machine also comes with the ability to add additional hoops, which make it easier to embroider on the pockets of apparel and bags, the leg of a pair of pants, sleeves, etc. And you won’t have to destroy any seams to achieve this.

 This type of machine is also a favorite for embroidering on hats.